 He didn't have any trouble finding Meg.

 Meg had sold him her soul - he may have been able to keep tabs on her through their deal somehow.

 This is an even bigger issue if you attempt to regard the spin-off midquel TV series (set while Hercules was still in-training with Phil) as cannon - there, he and Hades encountered each other in just about every episode.

-they did address this in the series.
+They did address this in the series.
 Hades knew he was alive it would be hard not to find out.
-In the last or second to last episode they introduced a younger Megera and she enlists Hercules's help in finding the Plot Device an urn full of Lethe water. the urn is tumped over on Hades, pain, panic, and Megera Resulting in them developing Laser-Guided Amnesia.
+In the last or second to last episode they introduced a younger Megara and she enlists Hercules's help in finding the Plot Device an urn full of Lethe water.
+The urn is tumped over on Hades, Pain, Panic, and Megara Resulting in them developing Laser-Guided Amnesia.

 Bear in mind that Hercules was a baby at the time, and babies tend to all look pretty much the same.
 How's Hades gonna tell Herc apart from all the other infants headed down to the Underworld that day?

 Ignoring the fact that Hercules has red hair (which isn't a very common hair color), maybe it would be the necklace that he was wearing that said "HERCULES" on it?